March 2nd, 2022

 Amazon Echo vs. Google Home: which is the best smart home hub for you?

 So, you're building your dream smart home and kicking things off with one of the basic necessities: a smart home hub.
-But now you're trying to decide, how does Google Home compare to Amazon Echo?
+But now you're trying to decide, how does Google Home Hub™, aka the Nest Hub™, compare to Amazon Echo™?
 Well, it depends on your needs.
 But no worries, Asurion Experts help customers with their smart home tech care needs every day, and are here with what you need to know to help you make your decision.

 What is a smart home hub?

-A home hub is what connects and communicates with all the automated devices in your smart home—your smart cameras, smart thermostat, smart lights, etc. Think of your home hub, whether it be an Amazon Echo or Google Home, as the brain of your smart home that simplifies everything into one centralized platform.
+A home hub is what connects and communicates with all the automated devices in your smart home—your smart cameras, smart thermostat, smart lights, etc. Think of your home hub, whether it be an Amazon Echo or Nest Hub, as the brain of your smart home that simplifies everything into one centralized platform.

-Home hubs each have their own voice assistant to answer all of your requests and carry out commands—Amazon uses Alexa, Apple uses Siri, and Google has the Google Assistant.
+Home hubs each have their own voice assistant to answer all of your requests and carry out commands—Amazon® uses Alexa™, Apple® uses Siri®, and Google has the Google Assistant™.

 Amazon Echo vs. Google Home: Voice commands

-With the Google Home, there are limited "wake word" options—the voice command you use to activate your device's attention—and they're "Hey Google" or "Okay, Google."
+With Google's Nest Hub, there are limited "wake word" options—the voice command you use to activate your device's attention—and they're "Hey Google" or "Okay, Google."
 And you have to be pretty precise in the pronunciation, as you may recall if you've ever seen this video of an Italian grandmother learning to use her Google Home device.

 But with Amazon Echo, you have the choice between several options for your wake word.
 Being able to pick is a great feature, given that you can choose the word that is least likely to come up in conversation so your Echo device will only be alert when you want it to be.
 By saying, "Alexa, change the wake word," you'll be given the option to set your wake word as Alexa, Echo, Amazon or Computer.

-What can Google Home do differently?
-One key thing to note is that Google Home tends to be more conversational with its voice command abilities than the Amazon Echo, and does better at comprehending the many ways you may say things.
+What can Google Home devices do differently?
+One key thing to note is that the Nest Hub tends to be more conversational with its voice command abilities than the Amazon Echo, and does better at comprehending the many ways you may say things.
 With Google, you can string similar questions together—for example, if you ask, "Hey Google, what team does Tom Brady play for?," you can follow up with something like, "What other teams has he played for?"
-And while all smart home hubs are capable of answering your many questions, studies have shown Google Home to be the winner when it comes to frequency of correct answers.
+And while all smart home hubs are capable of answering your many questions, studies have shown Google Assistant-enabled devices to be the winner when it comes to the frequency of correct answers.